7 Ways Parents Can Support Children During Depression

 Children who suffer from depression tend to shun their friends.
 But isolation makes depression worse.
 Therefore, do everything possible to help your child reconnect.
 You can suggest activities that may interest your child’s interest.
 Above all else, strive to be encouraging, focusing on how much fun your child would have by playing with friends or partaking in certain activities, rather than dwelling on how they are “missing out.”

-3. Promote physical health
+3. Promote Physical Health

 Physical and mental health are connected.
 Depression can be aggravated by inadequate sleep, inactivity and poor nutrition.
 Unfortunately, teenagers often stay up late, spend hours on their mobile devices, and eat junk food.
 Fortunately, you as a parent have the power to combat these behaviors and create a healthy home environment.
 Buy only healthy snacks to keep around the house.
 You can even involve your child in your cooking.
 Additionally, because exercise is such an important part of staying mentally healthy, get your child excited about physical activity by turning on some favorite dance music.